polterguy/peeples/README.md

 ## User tickets

 The system allows you to create 5 initial users for free.
 If you wish to create more users, you'll have to purchase additional _"user tickets"_.
+The price of such user tickets, are dependent upon if you're a _"professional user"_, _"private/home/non-profit"_ organisation, work for the Norwegian government, and/or have a coupon code.

 ## License